HeIIoween/FLHook-And-88-Flak-m0tah/88 Flak/trunk/Readme.txt

 MP Client: Draw Contrails on ships? - Yes / No
 Enables contrails (trails given off wing tips) to be drawn, like in normal Freelancer.
 Engine Trails are always drawn, so if you don't like all the trails, toggle these off.
 Default: Yes

+MP Client: Enable numeric health? - Yes / No
+Draws the specific health value of hull and shield next to the bars.
+Default: Yes

 -- Server Options --